kworkflow/kworkflow/documentation/man/kw.rst

 COMMAND TO INTERACT WITH THE PUBLIC MAILING LISTS
 -------------------------------------------------

-Some projects like the Linux kernel are collaboratively developed using public mailing lists. kw has a feature that provides a friendly UI to these lists and also integrates other kw features to allow a unified kernel development.
+Some projects, like the Linux kernel, are collaboratively developed using public mailing lists. kw has a feature that provides a friendly UI to these lists and integrates other kw features to allow a unified kernel development with a focus on patch-reviewing.

   :ref:`kw-patch-hub<patch-hub-doc>`